 Joseph Campanella, Part 1: The Bold Ones to One Day at a Time (1924-1985)

-Nonagenarian senior citizen Joseph Campanella was born on November 21, 1924 in New York City, New York.
-Below, Joseph Campanella in his younger years, and as an older man.
+Joseph Campanella was born on November 21, 1924 in New York City, New York.

-(Guest star Joseph Campanella as Father Roman, 1966 12 O'Clock High Screenshot)
+(Guest star Joseph Campanella as Father Roman, 1966 12 O’Clock High)

 During the 1950’s, Joseph Campanella found announcing and acting work on the radio as a sportscaster, in commercials, on television, and on stage.
 His first listed film credit is an April 1952 episode of Studio One in Hollywood, in an episode with Philip Abbott (The F.B.I.) and John Forsythe (Dynasty) – he’d work with both actors again later in his career.
 More episodic television work followed, and Campanella’s senior and baby boomer fans may recall having seen him in episodes of New York based TV series, such as:

 - The United States Steel Hour, with Burgess Meredith.

 - The Guiding Light, with Charita Bauer; Campanella played Joe Turino and was a regular on the series (1959-1960).